powerhouse-inc/powerhouse-docs/docs/connect/02-Tutorials/RunYourProjectOnACloudServer/PublishingYourProject.md

 Optionally, if you are publishing a scoped package and you want it public, run:
 `npm publish --access public`

-Now let’s verify that the package(s) get published in the package repository, next to pre-existing packages that you might have been publishing before.
+Now let's verify that the package(s) get published in the package repository, next to pre-existing packages that you might have been publishing before.
 [NPM](https://www.npmjs.com/)

 ## 4. Setting up your cloud environment
 ### 4.1.
 Launching your server instance (AWS \- EC2 \- Ubuntu)